lavuchandu169/APPLIED-RESEARCH-METHODS/README.md

 OpenAI for providing the AI-powered Virtual Assistant (ChatGPT).
 Flask for providing the lightweight backend framework.
 React for the powerful frontend library.
-This README file provides an overview of how to use and contribute to the Hospital Resource Allocation System project, including the installation process and API details.
-Let me know if you need any changes or additional sections in the README!